 Two-alarm fire displaces Owings Mills residents

-BALTIMORE -- Some Owings Mills residents are without a place to live after a two-alarm fire, according to the Baltimore County Fire Department.
+BALTIMORE -- Some Owings Mills residents are without a place to live after a two-alarm fire damaged their homes, according to the Baltimore County Fire Department.

 The fire happened in the 9400 block of Manor Forge Way between Friday night and Saturday morning, fire officials said.